 - You might’ve stayed up late last night, but your face doesn’t have to show it!
 Even a little bit of this concealer will help camouflage the aftermath of long sleepless nights spent studying (or partying it up) – the dark circles anyway.

 - If you have olive skin that’s acne prone, try a color-correcting concealer.
 A green-tinted concealer (like Maybelline’s Green Cover Stick Concealer) should help cover embarrassing breakouts and redness.
-Just dab your normal concealer (you know, the one that matches your skin tone) on top and you’re golden!
+Just dab your normal concealer on top and you’re set.

-- Eyes feeling tired after staring at text books all night?
+- If you have eyes feeling tired after staring at text books all night?
 Wake them up before class!
 Apply concealer (that’s a touch lighter than your skin tone) right underneath your eyes to brighten them.